 About the CRCLCL Research Nodes of Excellence

-Established in cooperation with five Australian universities, the CRCLCL Research Nodes of Excellence (Nodes) are hubs for multidisciplinary research into low carbon built environments.
+Established in cooperation with six Australian universities, the CRCLCL Research Nodes of Excellence (Nodes) are hubs for multi-disciplinary research into low carbon built environments.

 Representing two major CRCLCL legacy commitments to education and ongoing capacity building, the Nodes will continue and expand upon the work of the CRCLCL.
 Each Node specialises in a particular area of low carbon research and hosts up to five post graduate students.